 Start with the most important things, which are the basic elements of your visual branding: Your logo and the fonts and colors you’ve chosen to represent your brand.
 Staying consistent in using these elements builds public recognition of your brand and what it stands for.

 In small spaces like banner ads, clean, uncluttered design is most effective, so think about how you can let your visual branding do most of the “talking,” and use as little text as possible.

 Give a short, attention-grabbing explanation of why someone should accept your invitation, and leave it at that.

-A Call to Action (CTA, for short) is an absolute must in display advertising, because without that nudge to take another step toward conversion, you’re really just showing people a nice picture which they will forget almost instantly.
+A call to action (CTA, for short) is an absolute must in display advertising because without that nudge to take another step toward conversion, you’re really just showing people a nice picture that they will forget almost instantly.
 The most effective CTAs work because they don’t simply “call” viewers to action, but actually create an urge to take that action.

 Three of the most basic and proven ways to create that urge are to:

 - Show them the benefit of clicking with a simple statement like, “Sign up for a free trial,” or, “Get your free information guide,” or, “Schedule a complimentary consultation.”

 - Use design to point the viewer to the information that will lead them to take action.
 Use a clear, bold font, minimal text, and colors that highlight the offer while staying in harmony with your visual branding.

 - Make it obvious where you want the viewer to click by making a button and labeling it something like, “Yes, I want a free ebook!” or, “Sign me up!”

 5. A good tracking system that shows results